Koi-Koi: Yaku listing

 If certain combinations of cards are won during play, extra points apply.
 Sometimes, players will be paired across the table when this rule is used (in multi-player Koi-Koi) to increase the chance of getting combos.
-Below is a list of special combinations with example point values.
+Below is a list of special combinations with example and their respective point values.
 Different rulesets give different point values and some do not include the tsukimi-zake and hanami-zake yaku.

 Some yaku can be considered extensions of others.
 For example, one may qualify for both Akatan and Tanzaku by having the Akatan combination as well as two additional five-point cards.
 In these cases, players are awarded points for both Akatan and Tanzaku (unless players decide only the single highest-scoring yaku counts).

 Instant wins and re-deals

 There are two special yaku such that, if a player is dealt them before play begins, they are immediately awarded points.
 Play then ends before it starts, and the game continues to the next hand.
 If either of these combinations are dealt to the table, however, the hand is declared void and a redeal occurs.
 These two combinations are as follows.